 As Case and Deaton said in their report:

 Although the epidemic of pain, suicide, and drug overdoses preceded the financial crisis, ties to economic insecurity are possible.
 After the productivity slowdown in the early 1970s, and with widening income inequality, many of the baby-boom generation are the first to find, in midlife, that they will not be better off than were their parents.
-Growth in real median earnings has been slow for this group, especially those with only a high school education.As everyone knows, Americans' accumulated student-loan debt has been going up steadily over this same time period.
+Growth in real median earnings has been slow for this group, especially those with only a high school education.As everyone knows, Americans' accumulated student-loan debt has been going up steadily for the past 20 years.
 Could there be a link between student-loan debt and rising mortality rates among middle-aged white Americans?

 Deaton and Case did not examine student-loan indebtedness in their study, and any attempt to link student loans to rising death rates would be speculative.
 Moreover, Case and Deaton found that middle-aged people with college degrees had not experienced higher mortality rates.